OntimizeWeb/ontimize-web-ngx-keycloak/README.md

 ### 📖 Documentation

-Check out our [documentation site](https://ontimizeweb.github.io/docs/v8/keycloak/overview/) to know more details.
+Check out our [documentation site](https://ontimizeweb.github.io/docs/v8/keycloak/overview/) to learn how to install and use it into an OntimizeWeb application.

 ## :rocket: Demo